Sierra City, California

 Sierra City (Sierra, Spanish for "mountain range") is a census-designated place in Sierra County, California, United States.
 The elevation of Sierra City is 4147 ft, and the town is situated in the canyon of the North Yuba River on California State Route 49, twelve miles northeast of the county seat of Sierra County, Downieville.
-The population was 221 at the 2010 census.
+The population was 235 at the 2020 census.

 History

 Before the California Gold Rush, only Native Americans had ventured into the area, which lies northwest of Lake Tahoe on the western slope of the Sierra Nevada, and which lay between areas inhabited by Maidu, Nisenan, and Washo peoples (Pre-Contact Tribal Map).
 The area is now part of the Tahoe National Forest.

 A settlement was established in 1850 by Philo A. Haven and Joseph Zumwalt, who were also involved with the settling of Downieville (Sinnott).
-In the Winter of 1852-53, however, an avalanche of snow destroyed the settlement, which was not rebuilt for several years.
+In the winter of 1852–1853, however, an avalanche of snow destroyed the settlement, which was not rebuilt for several years.
 Ferdinand, Gustav, and Christian Reis purchased several mining claims near the Sierra Buttes and began to resettle Sierra City, which had a peak population of 3,000 during the decade after gold was discovered in California (1849).

 Numerous hard-rock gold mines were developed on both sides of the North Yuba River Canyon near Sierra City.
 These include the Colombo Mine, the Independence Mine, the Keystone Mine, the Monumental Mine, the Great Sierra Buttes Mine, and the William Tell Mine.
 The Monumental Nugget, weighing over 106 pounds avoirdupois, was recovered in September 1869.

 Placer mining was also practiced and continues today on the banks of the North Yuba.
-On February 10, 1963, Alec M. Ostrom of Sierra City discovered a nugget weighing 8 troy ounces while placer mining (Sinnott.)

 Historic buildings

-Historic buildings that remain in Sierra City include the two-story brick Busch Building, which the Wells Fargo Company occupied in the 19th century, and the Masonic Lodge, both of which sit on the town's main street, which is Highway 49.
+Historic buildings that remain in Sierra City, all on the town's main street, which is Highway 49, include the two-story brick Busch Building, which the Wells Fargo Company occupied in the 19th century, the Masonic Lodge #164, and the Old Sierra City Hotel, built in 1886 by John G. Rose, which was known as the Capitol Hotel and housed local miners and offered meals and lodging for 25 cents each.
+The former Sierra City School, built as a one-room schoolhouse in 1883, was listed on the National Register of Historic Places in January 2024.
+The Bigelow House, a Victorian structure, is situated near the town's southwestern limits.
 The town hall, a log structure, was built after World War II, and a new post office, dedicated in 1969, features stone work in which antique mining implements, including an ore-car, are embedded.
-The Bigelow House, a Victorian structure, is situated near the town's southwestern limits.
 The cemetery contains gravestones dating back to the 1860s.